-If your feeling adventurous you can go down to the famous gum wall.
+If you’re feeling adventurous, you can go down to the famous gum wall.

 You really do have to see it to believe it.
-I was told while we were there that it had been recently cleaned due to so much gum on it.
-But as you can see it still looked very much packed.
+I’m told that it was recently cleaned due to so much gum on it.
+But as you can see the wall still looked very much packed.
 Make sure to bring some hand sanitizer.
-I’m a complete germaphobe over stuff like this but you can’t go to Seattle and not leave your mark.
+I’m a complete germaphobe over stuff like this, but you can’t go to Seattle and not leave your mark.

 Are you as obsessed with all things travel as I am?

-My absolute favorite shop find along the way was a store called Metsker Maps.
+My absolute favorite shop finds along the way was a store called Metsker Maps.
 Inside the store maps and flags were hung from the walls and ceilings, different globes of all shapes and sizes lined the walls.
 Travel books, journals, and anything else you can think of travel related was inside this place.
 I probably could’ve stayed for hours.
-This really is a travel addict’s dream.
+This store is a travel addict’s dream.

-Head down Pike Place hill climb and you will find the Seattle Aquarium, Miners Landing, and the Seattle Great Wheel Don’t forget while your on that side of town to ride the Seattle Great Wheel.
+Head down Pike Place hill climb, and you will find the Seattle Aquarium, Miners Landing, and the Seattle Great Wheel Don’t forget while you’re on that side of town to ride the Seattle Great Wheel.

-Take a walk through Post Alley to take in the colors and amazing food.
+Take a walk through Post Alley to take in the colors and fantastic food.
 Check out The Pink Door if you are looking for a romantic setting.
-Or, for more of a laid back atmosphere, you can go see live music at Kells Irish Resturant.
+Or, for more of a laid back atmosphere, you can see live music at Kells Irish Resturant.

 No, not the quacking kind.
-This craft was used by the US Army during WW2 and has been repurposed as a unique way to see the highlights of Seattle by land and water.The guides are super funny and have no problems getting people on the streets involved in the fun as you pass by.
-Be ready for a lot of laughs and a lot of sights in this hour tour.
+This craft was used by the US Army during WW2 and has been repurposed as a unique way to see the highlights of Seattle by land and water.The guides are super funny and have no problems getting people on the streets involved in the fun as you pass them on the street.
+Be ready for a lot of laughs and a lot of sights on this one hour tour.

 No visit would be complete without the Space Needle.

-Buy your ticket and ride to the top for an amazing view of the city.
-While you’re there you can add your name and hometown into the digital wall to see what number visitor you are and be added to their extensive and ongoing list.
+Buy your ticket and ride to the top for a breath taking view of the city.
+While you’re there, you can add your name and hometown on the digital wall to see what number visitor you are, and your name will be added to their extensive and ongoing list.
 Right next door to it you will find the EMP museum.
 If you like pop culture, the EMP brings you a hands on experience from movies to music.
 Worth checking out!